AdrienHallet/LINGI2252/Notes.md

 * **Common features** are the mandatory (plain 'o') leaves in the tree.
 They appear in every configuration (see below)
 * **Variabilities** are the optional features (empty 'o').
 They appear in some configurations (see below)

 > A **configuration** is the selected variables, an instance, of the model.
-It is deemed **valid** iif it respects the semantics imposed by the relationships and constraints.
-The model is **inconsistend** if it has no valid configuration.
+It is deemed **valid** if it respects the semantics imposed by the relationships and constraints.
+The model is **inconsistent** if it has no valid configuration.
 Two models are **equivalent** if they have the same set of configurations.

 **Anomalies** in the diagram are things that should not be there :
 * Redundancy if semantic information is modelled in multiple ways